lfe/xrepl/README.md

 > To explore strange new LFE REPL use cases, to seek out new REPL features and new interactive development possibilities, to boldly go where LFE-proper hasn't gone.
 Yet.

-Anything good that comes out of this project that may be even remotely useful to LFE itself will result in a ticket and/or a PR against the LFE repository for Robert's reading pleasure and discression.
+Anything good that comes out of this project that may be even remotely useful to LFE itself will result in a ticket and/or a PR against the LFE repository for Robert's reading pleasure and discretionary approval.

 ## Build [&#x219F;](#table-of-contents)